ibm-cloud-docs/vmwaresolutions/services/standalone_deletingserviceinstances.md

 # Deleting on-premises HCX instances
 {: #standalone_deletingserviceinstances}

-Use this procedure to delete the VMware HCX instances that you ordered for on-premises use.
+Use this procedure to delete the VMware HCX® instances that you ordered for on-premises use.

 ## Before you begin
 {: #standalone_deletingserviceinstances-reqs}